Heorhii Birkadze: Political career

+After his tenure in district administration, Birkadze continued his involvement in public administration and advisory activity, including cooperation with government structures on issues related to local development, infrastructure and policy implementation.

+He has publicly commented on political processes, governance reforms and the work of state institutions, including the Office of the President of Ukraine.
+In media interviews and public appearances, he has expressed support for institutional strengthening and the role of central executive bodies in coordinating reforms and reconstruction efforts.

 Investigations

 Suspicions of covering up illegal sand mining

 During his tenure as head of the Brovary Raion State Administration (2020–2021), Heorhii Birkadze repeatedly appeared in journalistic investigations related to illegal sand mining in Kyiv Oblast.
 In particular, an investigation by the information portal My Kyiv Region suggested that his appointment could have been lobbied for the organization and cover-up of the “sand mafia” in the Brovary Raion.
 Journalists also noted that Birkadze might have received monthly “kickbacks” of up to 100,000 USD for protecting this business.

 After Birkadze was dismissed as head of the Brovary RSA in March 2021, he was succeeded by Pavlo Proskochylo, whom the media called Birkadze’s godfather.
 Proskochylo later came under law enforcement scrutiny in a case involving a bribe for a permit to leave the country for a volunteer.

 Ties with the police-prosecutor clan of Vitaly Yarema

 According to journalists, Heorhii Birkadze has ties with representatives of police and prosecutor structures, particularly with former Prosecutor General of Ukraine Vitaly Yarema.
 Yarema previously had a long career in law enforcement, including positions in the department for combating organized crime and as head of the Main Directorate of the Ministry of Internal Affairs of Ukraine in Kyiv.

 Reports suggest that Birkadze might have represented the interests of this clan in matters related to construction in Kyiv.
 In particular, it is noted that he could have been an intermediary in resolving issues related to the allocation of land plots and obtaining construction permits, using his connections in government bodies and law enforcement structures.